IgnacioRV/mse-importer/README.md

 .
 Wait until the program finishes
 - The formatted file will be in `result.txt`

-Now we need to add that to an MSE Set
+Now we need to add that to an MSE Set:
 - Go to the folder where your MSE set save file  is located(If you don't have one, create one and add an empty card)
 - Using 7z right-click and select 'Open archive'
 - Find the `set` file, right-click -> Edit (with notepad)